The Dragon Republic

-The Dragon Republic is a grimdark fantasy novel written by R. F. Kuang and was published by HarperCollins.
+The Dragon Republic is a grimdark fantasy novel written by R. F. Kuang and published by HarperCollins.
 The book was published on August 6, 2019, as a sequel to The Poppy War.

 Background

 The previous book ended with the invasion of Rin's homeland.
 The book details Rin's experiences with opium addiction and her intentions to murder the Empress.
 However, Rin now has the power of the Phoenix and is the commander of the Cike.
 Rin is captured by Yin Vaisra, the Dragon Warlord, who intends to conquer Nikan.
 The book was published on August 6, 2019.
 Racquel Nassor suggested content warnings in Book Riot for anyone intending to read the book for "Ableism, Addiction, Emotional Abuse, Physical Abuse, Animal Death, Racism, Sexual Assault, Suicide."

 Reception

 Kristi Chadwick wrote in Library Journal that the book was a "stunning sequel to The Poppy War."
 Lucy Lockley wrote in Booklist that the author's "descriptive storytelling reveals the grueling psychological and material cost of war."
 Jason Kehe wrote in Wired Magazine that the book was "refreshing" and "shocking."
 Kalyani Saxena wrote in NPR that the book "might just be my favorite piece of fantasy of all time."
 Frannie Jackson wrote in Paste Magazine that the book has "cemented [Kuang's] status as a fantasy titan."
 Cate Matthews wrote in Time Magazine that the book has further established Kuang as "one of contemporary fantasy's most promising writers."
 Publishers Weekly called the book "an enthralling military fantasy brimming with betrayal and bloodshed."